Frequently Asked Questions FAQs

 SIPs allow you to build it tight, but ventilate it efficiently.

 With SIPs you don’t need to learn to be a framer.

-As a maker, DIY kind of guy, I assumed everyone would want to build their own Tiny House.
+As a maker, DIY kind of guy, I assumed everyone would want to build their own Tiny House on Wheels.
 Of course, that isn’t true, but it is the market niche we serve.